TonyCookey/FSND/projects/02_trivia_api/starter/backend/README.md

 POST '/questions/search'
 - Search for questions using a search term in the request body
+- Request Arguments: page which is an integer i.e url?page=1 used for pagination
 - Request JSON:
 --search_term: String
 - Returns: an object of several values listed below